YosysHQ/mcy/README.md

 If `maxbatchsize` is set to a value > 1 then `mcy` will automatically create batches of up to the specified number of mutations, and then pass them all to a single invocation of the test.
+(The default `maxbatchsize` value is `1`.)

 Running the test means running the command specified with `run`, with any additional arguments to the test appended to the command.

-This command is then given an input, formatted as following:
+The command is then given an input, formatted as following:

 ```
 <id_1>: <mutation_1>